 Based on these considerations, the Compensation Committee determined that an equity award combination consisting of restricted stock and restricted stock units ("RSUs") would best serve the Compensation Committee's goals.
 The Company has never granted stock options.
-We have granted equity awards to our Chief Executive Officer and Chief Financial Officer at a level in which the Board and the Compensation Committee believe will provide the executives long-term incentives, align their interests with those of our stockholders and meet the Company's long-term objectives.
-In January 2011, the Company granted 200,000 shares of restricted stock to Mr. Lovette as an inducement to his employment with the Company, which vests in equal installments beginning on the second anniversary of the date of grant.
-The Company also granted 72,675 shares of restricted stock to Fabio Sandri on August 27, 2012 under the LTIP, which vests on the second anniversary of the date of grant.
-In addition, on September 6, 2012, the Board approved the 2012 Long Term Incentive Program (the "2012 Program"), which is a component of the LTIP.
-In furtherance of the Compensation Committee's objectives, the purpose of the 2012
+We have granted equity awards to our Chief Executive Officer and Chief Financial Officer at a level in which the Board and the Compensation Committee believe will provide the executives long-term incentives, align their interests with those of our stockholders, meet the Company's long-term objectives and under appropriate circumstance to induce such executives to join the Company.

-Program is to provide additional incentives to participants to grow PPC's business and improve PPC's profitability relative to its peers as measured by Bank of America's Monthly Profitability Survey (the "BoA Survey").
-Under the 2012 Program, participants receive target awards equal to a specified percentage of their base salary.
+On September 6, 2012, the Board approved the 2012 Long Term Incentive Program (the "2012 Program"), which is a component of the LTIP.
+In furtherance of the Compensation Committee's objectives, the purpose of the 2012 Program was to provide additional incentives to participants to grow PPC's business and improve PPC's profitability relative to its peers as measured by Bank of America's Monthly Profitability Survey (the "BoA Survey").
+Under the 2012 Program, participants received target awards equal to a specified percentage of their base salary.
 The actual award value was then determined at the end of 2012 based upon PPC's profitability relative to a specified peer group of companies for 2012 as measured by the BoA Survey.
-The earned value was awarded in January 2013 to participants as a grant of restricted stock units ("RSUs").
+The earned value was awarded in January 2013 to participants as a grant of RSUs.
 The number of RSUs granted was determined by dividing the earned award value by the average stock price for a share of PPC common stock over the 60-day period ending on July 1, 2012.
 RSUs granted to each participant will generally vest on December 31, 2014, subject to a participant's continued employment with PPC through that date and other terms and conditions.
 Each vested RSU will entitle the participant to receive one share of PPC common stock on January 15, 2015, although, in certain circumstances, vested RSUs may be settled in cash.
-Both Named Executive Officers participated in the 2012 Program.
+Mr. Sandri participated in the 2012 Program.